 A history of jazz in four versions of “Oh, Lady be Good” by Hawkins, Young, Parker, Konitz:

 Crammed into the tiny Famous Door with the rest of the Basie band, Herschel Evans soloed first and Young cleaned up.
 The two versions from 1938 are not that different.
 Based on these (and a couple of other things I know, like the magnificent “Blue and Sentimental”) it seems like Herschel Evans had a huge sound, explored tonal color, and didn’t play many lines.
 Playing a line, of course, was Young’s department: see especially both of his bridges here.
-If this is a battle, it’s very gentlemanly indeed.

 On the 1939 Carnegie Hall concert, LBG was performed twice.
 With the Kansas City Seven (Basie, Freddie Green, Page, Jo Jones), Young foreshadows Warne Marsh to an amazing degree.
 In a blindfold test I would guess the final eight bars to be Marsh!
 Page breaks up the quarter note a bit, too.

-The final bootleg from that era is from when Young, Basie and some other Basieites sat in with some of Benny Goodman’s band.
+The final bootleg from that era is from when Young, Basie and other Basieites sat in with some of Benny Goodman’s band.
 Young clearly plays several bars of 5/4 towards the end of his solo.

 Chu Berry took over Herschel Evans’s chair for the Basie band studio recording of LBG.
 (Evans had suddenly taken ill and tragically died of a heart ailment shortly after; Berry would die far too young himself.)
 Berry’s beat is more traditionally Hawkins than modernistically Young, but his surprising chromatic lines prefigure bebop.